sstaub/mbedTickers/README.md

 ## Example

 Complete example.
-Here we created three timers, you can run it and test the result in the Serial monitor and the on board LED.
+Here we created four timers, you can run it and test the result in the Serial monitor and the on board LED.

 ```
 #include "Tickers.h"